NiNiyas/JellyPy/README.md

 ## Install

 Before you install, please read this:

 - Docker image is not available at the moment.
 - I have only tested this on Windows 10.
 - I don't have an extensive knowledge in Python.
-- I don't remember when I forked this.
+- I don't remember exactly when I forked this.I am truly sorry for this.

 ### Steps